Video tutorials

 Gather some oil pastels or crayons, watercolour paper, watercolour paints, a brush, rinse water, scissors and glue to create an artwork inspired by a Ukrainian Easter tradition.
 Pysanka are richly decorated eggs inscribed using a wax resist technique and hold a special meaning of hope, new life & prosperity.
 Our activity pays homage to this tradition by exploring the wax resist technique on paper and then, we cut and paste our decorated sheets to create a collage:

-- Using your oil pastels or crayons, fill your watercolor paper with lines, shapes and textures
+• Using your oil pastels or crayons, fill your watercolour paper with lines, shapes and textures

-- Mix up your favorite colours and paint all over the oil pastel.
+• Mix up your favourite colours and paint all over the oil pastel.
 Watch as the oil resists the paint like magic!
 Repeat steps one and two until you have a few sheets

 The Northern Lights